 Leonard takes pride in providing high quality and accessible care to both public and private patients.
 At St. Vincent's Hospital, Leonard helped to develop the dedicated veins service which significantly decreases waiting times for venous intervention.
 Leonard also embraces multidisciplinary care for his patients.
 He is an integral member of the high-risk foot service at St. Vincent's Hospital for the comprehensive treatment and prevention of foot wounds and ulcers.

 Leonard has a warm and compassionate approach to managing complex problems and works together with his patients to find the best solution.
-All patients can be seen urgently as required with flexible appointment times and low waiting periods.
+All patients will be cared for at an academic centre of excellence with a choice of 5 consulting locations for their follow-up and surveillance.
+Patients can be seen urgently as required with flexible appointment times and low waiting periods.

 MBBS (Hons), The University of Melbourne